 Related Post: How To Sing Beautifully And In Key

 Sometimes, you may not even know if you're flat or not when singing.
-There are two things you can do here: you can record yourself singing, or you can sing in front of someone else who has a good ear for music and let them tell you what they hear.
+You can do two things here: you can record yourself singing, or you can sing in front of someone who has a good ear for music and let them tell you what they hear.